-APTA is committed to using our national conferences as opportunities to make a positive impact on the local community and live our commitment to diversity, equity, and inclusion.
+APTA is committed to using our national conferences and events as opportunities to make a positive impact on the local community and live our commitment to diversity, equity, and inclusion.

-Here are some of the actions and attendee opportunities we have lined up for APTA CSM in San Antonio, Feb.
-2-5.
+Here are some of the actions and attendee opportunities we have lined up for APTA CSM in San Diego, Feb.
+23-25.

 Commitment to Diversity, Equity, and Inclusion